tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkwatcher/topology/topology-post.md

 # Get current topology

-Gets the current network topology in a region.
+Gets the current network topology of a resource group.

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../../index.md).